Buddug Jones: Anglesey woman 'beaten to death by partner' - court

 He denies murdering the mother-of-four.

-Opening the prosecution case, Gordon Cole KC (King’s Counsel), said 52-year-old Mr Milburn had been convinced his partner was having an affair.
+Opening the prosecution case, Gordon Cole KC said 52-year-old Mr Milburn had been convinced his partner was having an affair.

 He told the jury Mr Milburn had made threats to kill her and “whoever it was she was supposedly seeing”.